 Obviously not me putting myself in the same class, but you’re not going to sign a Messi and start looking to put it on his head, you’ve got to try and get the best out of the player, if my size is a deterrent then fair enough, I won’t knock it, I can always continue to do what I’ve been doing for all these years.

 TM: You mentioned the stats earlier on, but what about your FIFA (computer game) stats?
 That’s pretty cool…

 AA: Initially it was a running joke, it was my younger brother who was like, ‘they said you’re the strongest footballer in the world!’
 So although I back myself, for somebody to acknowledge the work I put in and put me on a pedestal, that’s like saying you’re the quickest in the world, like that’s Usain Bolt’s title, you know he’s the quickest, nobody can take that.

-So to be the strongest footballer in the world, especially when you know, I enjoy the gym, I workout, I take pride in that, it’s an acknowledgment even though I am a bit disappointed with this year’s stats but we can just ignore that (laughs).
+So to be the strongest footballer in the world, especially when you know, I enjoy the gym, I work out, I take pride in that, it’s an acknowledgement even though I am a bit disappointed with this year’s stats but we can just ignore that (laughs).

 TM: How do you feel about the modern game, do you think it has gone a bit soft?

 AA: Soft may be too strong a word, I do think the game’s changing and I feel that of course, it’s less rugged.
 It’s funny because I was talking to Paul Merson, Danny Mills and Trevor Sinclair and they were talking about their era and I was talking about my era, and they were saying our era compared to your era – you would have loved playing when we did, and of course you can see as time goes on certain tackles aren’t allowed and I do think it’s losing that ruggedness.